 For anyone who has dieted before, it's not an easy game.
-Eating a salad with little dressing, while all your friends chow down Big Macs can be downright miserable, especially the first week or so while you're starving your butt off.
+Eating a salad with little dressing while all your friends chow down Big Macs can be downright miserable, especially the first week or so when you're starving your butt off.

 Well sure, theoretically.
-Each person is different, for instance someone who is 50 lbs overweight is going to have an easier go of it losing 5 lbs on a diet faster than say somebody who is 10 lbs overweight.
+Each person is different, for instance, someone who is 50 lbs overweight is going to have an easier go of it losing 5 lbs on a diet faster than somebody who is 10 lbs overweight, for example.

 So back to the question at hand: Is the Military Diet codswallop, or is there actually some truth to the claim?

 After having my son, I had some unwanted weight leftover to lose.
 I had heard of this diet in the past and decided to give it a try.

 What strikes me the most about this diet is the lack of propaganda.
 This is one of the only diets I know of that doesn't claim that a product they created is going to be your miracle weight loss solution.